Olipear/Portfolio/src/pages/projects/e-commerce-ux-study.md

       #### Galleries

-      In the four months before and after launching the changes; there were 9,780 unique events for opening the gallery vs 1,254 unique pageview for the previous gallery page.
-An increase of 780%, I had increased the visibility of gallery images whilst removing the gallery page.
+      In the four months before and after launching the changes; there were 9,780 unique events for opening the gallery vs 1,254 unique pageviews for the old gallery page.
+An increase of 780%, so I had increased the visibility of gallery images overall.

       Excluding those who bounced, 95% of users opened the gallery lightbox.
-This didn't guarantee users knew what they expected to open, but I was satisfied enough of them were finding out regardless.

-      I continued to make improvements to the gallery; the translucent background shows users haven't navigated away, and the shareable links to social media help marketing.
+      I would continue to make improvements to the gallery lightbox; adding the translucent background to show users they haven't navigated away, and the shareable links to help social media marketing.

       ![New gallery lightbox](/img/lightbox-–-27.jpg "New gallery lightbox")

       This redesign could have a project write up of its own.
-But importantly, even a year later I was still refining the design.
+But importantly, even a year later I was still making improvements from follow up research.
 other_projects: More projects
 ---